Google Maps API Key

 Get your Google Maps API Key and add it to your site's settings.

 YourSiteURL.com/admin/settings/general.aspx (replace “YourSiteURL.com” with your organization’s domain.)

-If you know that you have your own API key, follow Google’s Guide for Existing Users with this Transition Tool.
-The Transition Tool will guide you through the process of adding billing to your existing projects, securing your keys, and onboarding in the new Google Maps Platform Console.
+You may just need to get the key from https://cloud.google.com/.
+If it's not currently tied to a billable account, you'll need to follow Google’s Guide for Existing Users with this Transition Tool.
+The Transition Tool will guide you through the process of adding billing to your existing projects, securing your keys, and onboarding in the new Google Maps Platform Console

-How do I set up a new Google billing account and obtain the API key?
+Setting up a new Google billing account and obtaining the API key...

 1. Start here: https://cloud.google.com/maps-platform/#get-started